 5 For the sake of clarity in this document the Owners refers to the Congregation of the Holy Spirit.
 Governance sometimes called a Board of Governors, Directors or Trustees have responsibility for setting and overseeing policy.
-Administration refers to the leadership of the particular education work which is normally led by a presi-
+Administration refers to the leadership of the particular education work which is normally led by a president or principal.